stakahama/aprl-ssp/README.md

 > for organic aerosol characterization",  *Atmospheric Chemistry and Physics*,
 > doi:10.5194/acp-16-4401-2016, 2016.

 The program is released under the GNU Public License (GPLv3).
 Please cite   [doi:10.5281/zenodo.34255](http://dx.doi.org/10.5281/zenodo.34255) for the repository along with the manuscript if used.
-The corresponding author, Satoshi Takahama (satoshi.takahama@epfl.ch), can be contacted with any bug reports or questions.
+The corresponding author can be contacted with any bug reports or questions.

 Tables from the manuscript are provided in the "SMARTSpatterns/" subdirectory: